 Washington HIX

-Washington Healthplanfinder is the state's official online health insurance exchange (HIX) that connects individuals, families, and small businesses to affordable insurance plans and financial assistance under the Affordable Care Act ("Obamacare").
+Washington Healthplanfinder is the state's official online health insurance exchange that connected 1.5M+ individuals, families, and small businesses to affordable insurance plans and financial assistance under the Affordable Care Act ("Obamacare").

 ROLE